vstehle/systemready-scripts/README.md

 - Tempering

 See the online help for all options and the `tests/test-capsule-tool` unit test for examples.

+The `capsule-tool.py` script depends on the `guid-tool.py` script to check the capsule GUID.
 Also, see the [Dependencies].

 ### Validating capsules